JamieF15/RedBadgerNew/README.md

-This program follows the following requirements: [Coding_Challenge_2018.pdf](https://github.com/user-attachments/files/17903900/Coding_Challenge_2018.pdf)
+This program follows these requirements: [Coding_Challenge_2018.pdf](https://github.com/user-attachments/files/17903900/Coding_Challenge_2018.pdf)

 This project was written in C#, with unit testing done in MSTest, as both frameworks integrate well with the IDE I am using, Visual Studio 2022.